There is no doubt in my mind that monosodium glutamate (MSG) enhances the flavor of many foods.

 - A very small amount of MSG can increase the level of umami flavor by adding glutamate to a recipe.

 - MSG can effectively enhance foods that are savory.
-However, it contributes nothing to sweet or bitter foods.
+However, it contributes little or nothing to sweet or bitter foods.

 - Because glutamate has a unique affinity with the umami taste receptors on the tongue, glutamate is the purest source of umami taste.

 - Using MSG is similar to adding glutamate-rich foods to enhance a recipe’s savoriness; foods naturally high in glutamate include ripe tomatoes, aged cheese, mushrooms and soup stocks.
 As noted in the Wikipedia page about MSG, “MSG is used in the food industry as a flavor enhancer with an umami taste that intensifies the meaty, savory flavor of food, as naturally occurring glutamate does in foods such as stews and meat soups.”